CNC Router Bits and How to Use Them [Definitive Guide]

 Imagine combining an upcut and a downcut and you’ve got a Compression Cutter.
 The flutes literally go one way for the bottom half of the flute length and the other way at the top.
 Compression cutters are for plywood, composites, and laminates.
 They’re used because the pull towards the middle of the cutter, which reduces chipping on both the top and bottom.
 Use one to cut completely through a sheet of plywood and you’ll have cleaner edges on both sides.

 Given the chip clearing problems, and the desired use to prevent chipping, G-Wizard has a special setting for compression cutters.
-When using our G-Wizard CNC Router Feeds and Speeds Calculator, select an Endmill type and then click the “Geometry” button.
-There is a choice there for compression cutters that will adjust feeds and speeds accordingly.
+When using our G-Wizard CNC Router Feeds and Speeds Calculator, select an Endmill type and then click the “Compression” Tip Type:

 Don’t try to use a Compression Cutter on metal!